Healthcare Guide 1177

 Schedule, reschedule and cancel your appointment

-All healthcare centres, most clinics at the hospitals and child healthcare in Region Blekinge offer the option of using the e-services to ask healthcare to cancel and reschedule appointments.
-Now we also offer the option of scheduling, rescheduling and cancelling appointments yourself directly at 1177.se.
+All healthcare centres, most clinics at the hospitals and child healthcare in Region Blekinge offer the possibility of using the e-services to ask healthcare to cancel and reschedule appointments.
+We also offer the option of scheduling, rescheduling and cancelling appointments yourself directly at 1177.se.

-Keep track of prescriptions, high-cost protection and certificates
+Keep track of prescriptions, maximum health bill and certificates

-Through the e-services you can view all of your prescriptions and what drugs you have collected at the pharmacy.
-You can also see how much more you need to pay before you reach high-cost protection for drugs.
+Via the e-services, you can see all the prescriptions you have been prescribed and which medicines you have picked up at the pharmacy.
+In addition, you will see how much you have left until you reach the maximum health bill for medicines.
 You can also read, download and send your medical certificates.

-SMS reminders about your healthcare visits and dental care visits are an efficient way for you to avoid missing appointments.
-Activate the service through the e-services (does not apply to dental care yet) or inform your healthcare clinic.
-The SMS reminders are for visits to the healthcare centres, hospitals or dental clinics.
+SMS reminders about your visits to the healthcare and dental care are a convenient way to not miss booked appointments.
+Activate the service via the e-services (does not apply to dental care) or notify the reception.
+The SMS reminder works for visits to the health care center, the hospital and the dental care.

-To use the e-services, log into 1177.se.
-The easiest way to do this is with e-identification, which you can obtain at a bank or from Skatteverket.
+To use e-services, log in to 1177.se.
+The easiest way to do this is with e-identification that you receive from a bank or the Swedish Tax Agency.
 You can install your e-identification in a mobile, tablet or computer.
-If you are unable to have e-identification you can log in with a password and SMS.
+In addition to e-identification - BankId, you can also use Freja eID Plus to log in to the e-services.

 How to seek medical care